 Mayor Garcetti signed a declaration of local emergency Saturday instructing city agencies to “take all necessary steps to protect life and property in the area.”

 “The La Tuna Canyon Fire is an emergency that requires all available resources to protect our residents and keep our homes and other structures out of harm’s way,” Garcetti said in a statement.

-Rain on Sunday was a mixed blessing, Terraza said, as it brought much needed moisture, but also strong winds that have blown the fire around.
+Rain on Sunday was a mixed blessing, Terrazas said, as it brought much-needed moisture, but also strong winds that blew the fire around.

-At least 100 firefighters who were sent to Houston to help in Hurricane Harvey recovery efforts were heading back to California to help with the fire, Terrazas said at the Saturday news conference.
+At least 100 firefighters who were sent to Houston to help with Hurricane Harvey recovery efforts were heading back to California to help with the fire, Terrazas said.

-Hot temperatures and high winds on Friday in the Los Angeles area contributed to the "large plume growth and extreme fire behavior," the National Weather Service office in Los Angeles said.
+High temperatures and winds through the weekend contributed to the “large plume growth and extreme fire behavior,” said the National Weather Service office in Los Angeles.

 CNN’s Joe Sutton, Dakin Andone, Nicole Chavez and Darran Simon contributed to this report.